Elections in Turkey: Local elections

 The Turkish administrative system defines three different district types for local elections: villages, cities and metropolitan cities.
 The difference between cities and metropolitan cities derives from the size of the population.
 Cities with more than 750,000 residents are labeled as metropolitan cities while the rest are simply called cities.
 There are 31 metropolitan cities and 50 cities across Turkey, and voters in both will have a total of four votes.
-Depending on the type of area the citizen lives, he or she has the opportunity to cast vote for the following offices:
+Citizens have the opportunity to vote for the following offices, depending on the type of area they reside: